Meghan Markle And Prince Harry Will Have Difficult Relationship, Says Handwriting Expert

 So is there anything to this handwriting analysis business?
 Well, yes and no. Graphanalysis — the analysis of handwriting in the context of authenticating historical documents or, say, the autographs of famous athletes on sports memorabilia — is real.
 What’s more, the stakes can be high, historically and financially.
 Graphology, however — that is, the study of handwriting to supposedly reveal truths about the writer — is considered by most legitimate scientists to be “psuedoscience,” according to Scientific American.
 That’s a polite way of saying that it’s bunk.

 Barbara Weaver is not the first person to predict a difficult marriage for Harry and Meghan based on chicanery and tomfoolery.
-As previously reported by The Inquisitr, Australian “psychic” Kerrie Erwin got word form the Mystic Vibes that the Royal Couple is doomed from the start, saying they’re unlikely to make it five years.
+As previously reported by the Inquisitr, Australian “psychic” Kerrie Erwin got word form the Mystic Vibes that the Royal Couple is doomed from the start, saying they’re unlikely to make it five years.